- Forced limited collaborative robots have changed the rules of the game in manufacturing.

 4. Speed and Separation Monitoring

-This is a relatively new way of robot and human collaboration.
+This is a relatively new application of robot and human collaboration in manufacturing.
 This method utilizes a standard industrial robot with optional safety software and equipment.
 The system requires sophisticated sensors or cameras to continually monitor an operator’s position.
 When a human is in a defined work zone shared with the robot, the robot may stop completely or reduce its speed and reach.
 When all zones are clear of operators, the robot can move at full speed and range of motion.

 5. Power and Force Limited